AGI remains unsolved.

 The ARC Prize team will verify solutions and scores within 2 weeks of submission.

 Only new high score claims (e.g., submissions that exceed the current high score by at least 1%) will be verified and published.
-This is to limit the semi-private evaluation set from leaking into LLM training data.
+This is to limit the Semi-Private Evaluation set from leaking into LLM training data.

 If you have a solution that is expensive to run, we encourage you to test by randomly sampling 100 tasks from the 400 public evaluation tasks and hold out the remainder for private validation.
 This can build confidence towards your overall ARC-AGI-Pub score before incurring significant cost with the full 400 task dataset.